anilsnl/GrpcSample/README.md

 # GrpcSample
 This sample app contains all types of gRPC services.

 In this sample app .NET 5 is used in botch client and server application.
+The following aspects is included in the app...

+1. gRPC Authentication - JWT is preferred as authorization method.
+2. gRPC Exception handling.
+4. All types of gRPC communication witch are unary, clientside & serverside streaming, bidirectional.

 ## Unary
 Unary is basically classic REST request.
 You send a single request and get a single response.
 In this example I use simple api that take a country code and returns some info about that country.